PnVDiscord/PnVRocqLib/README.md

 ### Prelude

-- `Notations.v` : Reserves notations to avoid the conflict.
+- `Notations.v` : Reserves all notations to avoid the conflict.

 - `SfLib.v` : The copy of `snu-sf/sflib.v`.
 See `References`.